 There are several things that this table can help you with:

-- Anticipate who could serve as a review panel member and possibly evaluate your application (like we said in many cases the review panel members serve on an alternating basis, once every two years)
+- Anticipate who could serve as a review panel member and possibly evaluate your application.

-- Learn about past members of the various review panels, as these might be people that you can consult with for your current application
+- Learn about past members of the various review panels.

-- Compare the composition of backgrounds and expertise of review panel members of several review panels that could potentially fit your research in order to choose the most suitable for your topic
+- Compare the composition of backgrounds and expertise of review panel members of several review panels that could potentially fit your research in order to choose the most suitable audience for your topic.

-- In case you are an interdisciplinary researcher, familiarisation with the various review panels could assist you in deciding which panel will serve you better as a primary panel, and as a secondary one.
+- In case you have an interdisciplinary project, familiarisation with the various review panel members could assist you in deciding which panel will serve you better as a primary panel, and which as a secondary one.

 - For applicants preparing for the ERC personal interview, learning about the composition and scientific backgrounds of the panel members that will be listening to your presentation and asking questions during the interview could be critical.

 DISCLAIMER: This peer review panel members database tool acts as an analytical tool only.
 Enspire Science Ltd. is not responsible for any changes or mistakes in the composition of the panel members.
 The recommendations given serve as advice, based on past experience only.